ankane/searchjoy/README.md

 ## Get Started

-Add this line to your application’s Gemfile:
+Add this line to your application’s Gemfile, it should be placed after the searchkick gem has been loaded:

 ```ruby
 gem "searchjoy"